elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-plex.md

 ### Setup Real-Debrid

 To satisfy plex_debrid, ensure that you have at least one file in your RealDebrid library to be detected by Zurg as "movies", and another as "shows".
-A helpful tool to achieve this is https://debridmediamanager.com/
+A helpful tool to achieve this is https://debridmediamanager.com, with which you can add [this collection](https://hashlists.debridmediamanager.com/b992bcaf-dab5-42a1-8e17-117904f4ae6b.html) of public domain series/movies.

 Confirm Zurg and its folders are setup correctly by browsing it from your ElfHosted dashboard.